marcinklimek/cinderclimb-of/addons/ofxLua/README.md

 #### For Xcode:

-* right click and create a new group "ofxLua"
+* Right-click and create a new group "ofxLua"
-* drag ofxLua/src into "ofxLua"
+* Drag ofxLua/src into "ofxLua"
-* drag ofxLua/libs into "ofxLua"
+* Drag ofxLua/libs into "ofxLua"
-* remove bindings files that do not match your platform aka remove `src/bindings/desktop` for iOS
+* Remove bindings files that do not match your platform aka remove `src/bindings/desktop` for iOS

-On older Mac OSXs (pre 10.8), a header file which is included with the OS contains some macros which conflict with several lua macros.
+On older macOS versions (pre 10.8), a header file which is included with the OS contains some macros which conflict with several lua macros.
 They can be renamed by setting this CFLAG:

     -D__ASSERT_MACROS_DEFINE_VERSIONS_WITHOUT_UNDERSCORES=0